grubeben/194.077-Applied-Deep-Learning/README.md

 # 194.077-Applied-Deep-Learning
 Inspection into the performance and methodical differences of policy-based and valuebased reinforcement learning agents
 ____________________________________________________________________________________
 ## IN A NUTSHELL

-Utilize a pygame environment or two (very different ones) to compare how value-based vs. policy-based learning algorithms perform.
+Utilize two (very different) pygame environment to compare how value-based vs. policy-based learning algorithms perform.
 This is with respect to policy (max. reward) and convergence.
-I would like to make hypotheses about why I believe f.e. a DQN will outperform an A2C on a certain game and the other way around, build and train the agents and then analyse whether and why the hypotheses holds (ot not)
+I will make hypotheses about why I believe f.e. a DQN-agent will outperform an A2C on a certain game and the other way around, build and train the agents and then analyse whether and why the hypotheses holds (ot not).

+*Personal aim:*
+Use the course to broaden understanding of different approaches to reinforcement learning there are and how they relate to another.
 ____________________________________________________________________________________
-## REMARKS
+## REMARKS REGARDING THE SCOPE

-I understand this course is not solely focused on the "reinforcement" aspect of learning, however this is still the most fascinating part to me.
-This is why I would like to design my project in such a way that allows me to dive deeper into this branch of Deep Learning.
-However, since the methodical framework around agent-building is pretty complex on it's own (at least to me) the focus will be less on the "deep" part of deep reinforcement learning.
+Since the methodical framework around agent-building is pretty complex on it's own (at least to me) the focus will be less on the "deep" part of deep reinforcement learning.
 What i mean by this is:
-My impression is that understanding and correctly applying the algorithmic logic (synergy of multiple networks (as in actor-critic)), connection to the environment and convergence analysis will consume the largest chunk of time, whereas optimising the agents by applying a large number of layers probably will probably be out of scope.
+Understanding and correctly applying the algorithmic logic (synergy of multiple networks (as in actor-critic)), connection to the environment and convergence analysis) will consume the largest chunk of time, whereas really making the agents' brains (=neural networks) "deep" by applying a larger number of layers will be treated as a optional bonus, depending on how well I progress.

+*Note:*
-However, if this proposal is indicating a project not heavy enough on the "deep" learning side of events, I would alter towards the following: Focus on one REINF-algorithm (either value- policy-based BUT definitely featuring a neural network), build a basic version and then try to enhance it by more accomplished and deeper network architectures for a specific application
+If this proposal is not focussing enough on the "deep" learning side of events, please give me a nudge!
+In that case, I would alter towards the following:
+Focus on one Reinforcement-algorithm (either value- or policy-based BUT definitely featuring a neural network), build a basic version (not deep) and then try to enhance it by more accomplished and deeper network architectures for a specific application (this would rank in the "beat the stars"-category).
 ____________________________________________________________________________________
 ## NECESSARY STEPS

-### I) Build up solid understanding about policy-based methods |
+### I) Solidify understanding about policy-based methods | *planned:* 10h

-While I have written simple scripts that implement Q-learning and DQ-learning agents for applications like "Cart-Pole" and "Frozen Lake", I have not come into contact with policy-based methods very intensively.
+While I have written simple scripts that implement Q-learning and DQ-learning agents for applications like "Cart-Pole" and "Frozen Lake" (openai-gym), I have not come into contact with policy-based methods very intensively.
-Sutton& Barto (2nd edition) has given me a theoretical idea about how these methods work and relate to the value-based ones, however I haven't fully understood the approach, specific methods and when their application is supposed to be favorable
+Sutton& Barto (2nd edition) has given me a theoretical idea about how these methods work and relate to the value-based ones, however I haven't fully understood the approach, specific methods and when their application is supposed to be favorable.

-### II) Establish hypothesis and decide on comparisson parameters |
+### II) Establish hypothesis and decide on comparisson parameters | *planned:* 5h

-Based on the theoretical knowledge established in a prior stage, I will draw up hypthosis regarding policy success and convergence behavior of an agent in a specific case.
+Based on the theoretical knowledge established in a prior stage, I will draw up hypthosis regarding **policy success** and **convergence behavior** of an agent in a specific case.
 It might become necessary to include further benchmark-parameters in order to draw conclusions from the agent test runs.

-### III) Decide on test environment(s) |
+### III) Check suitability and decide on environments  | *planned:* 8h

 Since I want to analyse the differences and areas of applicability of the different model approaches, rather then explore whether a certain application is realizable at all, I tend towards utilization